 Donut intros are a simple way to connect teammates from within Slack.
 On a regular basis, Donut will select people from your Intro channel, and will send a DM encouraging them to meet up for lunch, donuts, or a virtual coffee over video chat!

-When someone on your Slack workspace sets up Donut, they'll choose the channel, frequency of intros (multiple times per week, once per weekly, biweekly, etc), and time zone for your team.
+When someone on your Slack workspace sets up Donut, they'll choose the channel, frequency of intros (multiple times per week, once per weekly, biweekly, etc), the time zone for your team, and the time that the intros will go out.
 These settings can be changed in the dashboard at donut.ai.

 Donut tries to introduce people who don't normally interact with each other.
 It does this by looking at who is in which channels and matching people who aren't in a lot of channels together.
 Donut also keeps track of who has been introduced in the past to avoid frequent repeats.